Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 # KIDOZ Unity SDK Sample App

 KIDOZ Android SDK Version: 0.8.8.0
-KIDOZ iOS SDK Version: 1.3.1
+KIDOZ iOS SDK Version: 1.3.2

 **Here you can get the Kidoz Unity plugin and a sample app for Unity.
 See integration instructions and additional information bellow.**

 Note: Since version 0.8.0.3 on Android it's possible to use both Interstitial and Rewarded Video in your app.
 Note: Since version 1.3.0 on iOS  Banner was added .
+Note: Kidoz.SetiOSAppPauseOnBackground(Boolean) method was added to pause iOS apps and music when displaying Interstitial and Rewarded ads.

 For Android this SDK version supports secured https protocol only and will resolve Google Play Security alert of Webview that is vulnerable to JavaScript interface injection.
 Note that only secured external and internal events are supported from this version.